-The growth rate in Vietnam was 6.4% a year on average over the last decade, driven by international trade and foreign investment.
-Protected by its high levels of exports, the country barely suffered during the international economic crisis and its prospects for growth are among the highest in Asia.
+The growth rate in Vietnam was 5.3% a year on average over the past six years, driven by international trade and foreign investment.
+Protected by its high levels of exports, the country barely suffered during the COVID-19 pandemic and its prospects for growth are among the highest in Asia.

 Vietnam is making good progress in the achieving the Sustainable Development Goals (SGDs) target.
 It is estimated that Vietnam will achieve five SDGs by 2030.
 Notably SDG 1 on no poverty, SDG 2 on zero hunger, SDG 4 on quality education, SDG 13 on climate action and SDG 17 on partnerships for the goals.
 However, Vietnam will struggle to achieve ten SDGs by 2030, among which are goals linked to social inequality, gender equality, affordable and clean energy, and the protection and sustainable development of forest and biodiversity conservation.

 Over the last decade, poverty levels have declined impressively.
 Based on the World Bank’s lower-middle income country (LMIC) poverty line (3.20 USD/day 2011PPP), poverty declined from 16.8% in 2010 to 5% in 2020, with over 10 million people lifted out of poverty.
 The COVID-19 pandemic halted wage growth and improvements in job quality, with progress in poverty reduction set back.

 Vietnam is among the countries most vulnerable to the effects of climate change.
 Indeed, the Global Climate Risk Index 2021 ranks Vietnam 13th on the list of the countries most affected by disasters and extreme weather events.
 About 71% of the population and 59% of the land area are vulnerable to natural hazards, with floods and storms causing the highest number of fatalities and economic damage.